deficollective/defiscan/src/content/protocols/sky.md

 # Dependencies

+## Circle's USDC

 `USDS` is pegged to Circle's `USDC` rather than `USD` due to its stability module.

 Users can mint `USDS` from `USDC` at a fixed 1:1 rate using the `LitePSM` (Peg-stability module).
 This means that `USDS` is directly pegged to `USDC` (instead of `USD`), which is a centralized stablecoin.
 There is a debt ceiling limiting how much `USDS` can be backed by `USDC`.
 This debt ceiling is dynamic, it can be increased every 12 hours by _400 Mio_ if the current debt approaches the ceiling (debt + 400 Mio > ceiling).
 The ceiling can reach up to **10 Billion** `USDS`, making `USDC` more than a collateral for Sky, but a peg for its stablecoin.

 The `LitePSM` which allows this conversion may be stopped or paused in an emergency Sky Governance proposal.

+## Chronicle

 The Sky protocol also relies on the provider Chronicle for price feeds of collateral assets.

-Chronicle is a decentralized oracle protocol that computes a median price from multiple sources.
+Chronicle is an oracle protocol that computes a median price from multiple sources.
 The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
-The contracts are non-upgradeable and each oracle has its own validator set.
-This set can be changed by a TimeLockController with a delay of 7 days.
-This controller could also name other controllers or remove this 7 days delay, but the action itself would still be subject to the delay.
-The validator set and quorum of each oracle is announced on the chronicle labs [public dashboard](https://chroniclelabs.org/dashboard/oracles).
+The validator set of an oracle can be changed with a delay of 7 days.
+We analysed Chronicle's decentralization in a dedicated report [here](./chronicle.md).

 An Oracle Security Module enforces a 1 hour window on price updates and the governance can freeze the current price value to prevent further updates.
 In addition to freezing prices, the MakerDAO governance can change the oracle provider with a governance proposal.